pegjs/pegjs/README.md

 #### ! *expression*

-Try to match the expression and.
+Try to match the expression.
 If the match does not succeed, just return an empty string and do not advance the parser position, otherwise consider the match failed.

 #### & { *predicate* }